 If you enter a participating medical facility or health care setting, a health care provider can help you create a MOST form.
+Currently, MOST forms are available in Alaska Pioneer Homes (state run assisted living homes); they may be available at some hospitals as well.

 To be valid, a MOST form must be signed by a doctor, nurse practitioner, or other approved medical professional.
-Currently, MOST forms are available in Alaska Pioneer Homes (state run assisted living homes); they may soon be available in major hospitals as well.

 You can change or cancel a MOST form at any time.

 A MOST form differs from a DNR order in one important way: A MOST form also includes directions about life-sustaining measures in addition to CPR, such as intubation, antibiotic use, and feeding tubes.
-The MOST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared Advance Health Care Directive.
+The MOST form helps medical providers understand your wishes at a glance, but it is not a substitute for a properly prepared advance health care directive.

-For details about making an Advance Directive, see Alaska Living Wills and Advance Health Care Directives: What You Need to Know.
+For details about making an advance directive, see Alaska Living Wills and Advance Health Care Directives: What You Need to Know.

 You need to consider a MOST only if you're facing a life-threatening medical condition.
 If you're healthy, you need only an advance directive to provide a full set of wishes for your treatment in the event of an unexpected accident or medical crisis.